 Skip to main content

-What Is A Workflow?
+What is a Workflow?

-Diving deeper, a workflow is used to optimize a series of steps that streamlines the completion of a specific task.
+A workflow is used to optimize a series of steps that streamlines the completion of a specific task.

 A workflow serves to eliminate bottlenecks and streamline business operation tasks to be more simple, attainable, and trackable.
 A workflow is similar to a recipe for one dish that is part of a larger meal, ensuring that the dish can be prepared in a sequence of steps that anyone can follow.

-What Is A Process?
+What is a Process?

 A process, using our recipe analogy from above, is the high-level plan for the entire meal and every course of that meal.
-A business process brings together the set of tasks, team members, process flow, and tools needed to complete a project.
+Without a guiding process to direct the flow of work, each recipe may be delicious on its own, but the dishes won't come together to create the experience of a satisfying meal.

-Workflow vs Process: Differences & Similarities
+Workflow vs. Process: Differences & Similarities

 Below is a table outlining the core differences and similarities between workflow vs process: